cucapra/dahlia/docs/logicalmemoryaccess.md

 where $\text{a}$ is the name of the array, $t$ is the element type (`int`, for example), and each $\sigma_i$ is the size of a dimension.

-Under the hood (that is, when we translate our Seashell program to HLS C), this multi-dimensional array is translated to a one-dimensional array.
+Under the hood (i.e. when we translate our Seashell program to HLS C), this multi-dimensional array is translated to a one-dimensional array.
 The flattened array, which we'll call $\text{a}_f$, has a size equal to the product of our Seashell array's dimensions:

 $$